-The PSUSD ELO-P design is a braided program, incorporating the structures of ELO-P, ASES, and 21st Century programs into a unified and cohesive approach to expanded learning opportunities for students.
+The PSUSD ELO-P design is a braided program, incorporating the structures of ELO-P and ASES programs into a unified and cohesive approach to expanded learning opportunities for students.
 Therefore, the PSUSD model for ELO-P includes multiple learning opportunities intended to be responsive to student need in multiple formats throughout the school year.

-On instructional days, daily academic support and tutoring will be incorporated to provide assistance to students in learning grade level content and developing academic skills.
-The ELO-P program will integrate academic support as part of the base programming, with tutoring provided through various support structures.
+On instructional days, daily academic support will be incorporated to provide assistance to students in learning grade level content and developing academic skills.
+The ELO program will integrate academic support as part of the base programming, with tutoring provided through various support structures.
 Tutoring support structures include, but are not limited to, teacher delivered intervention, peer tutoring, and online tutoring support through partner organizations beyond the school day.
 It is the intent of the district for school sites to work collaboratively with the ELO-P staff following the instructional day to allow students to attend site designed interventions, district provided ELO programs, and ASES program access as appropriate for student needs.
-Program staff will connect with site administration and teachers to the greatest extent possible in order to support student understanding and learning during the instructional day ELO program.
+Program staff will connect with district administration, site administration and teachers to the greatest extent possible to support student understanding and learning during the ELO programs.

 Enrichment opportunities will also be integrated into the program through a variety of models.
 PSUSD collaborates with various community partners to incorporate arts, music, sports, technology, and healthy living habits into the program.
-The Director of Expanded Learning will work to provide equitable access to enrichment experiences across all sites, whether through rotational campus experiences or extended placements, ensuring that all ELO-P participants have an opportunity to experience enrichment activities in a variety of fields.
+The Director of Expanded Learning will work to provide equitable access to enrichment experiences across all sites, whether through rotational campus experiences or extended placements in hub locations, ensuring that all ELO-P participants have an opportunity to experience enrichment activities in a variety of fields.
 Enrichment will also extend from clubs, campus student organizations, intramural athletics, school-based arts programs, and other groups into the ELO programs, acting as an extension of these opportunities and providing access to additional students.
 High school students from the district's CTE programs may provide enrichment opportunities in their area of study, providing access to basic concepts of CTE related content while also promoting college and career readiness to younger students.

 Intersession programs will follow similar designs to the instructional day ELO-P model, balancing academic intervention and support needs with enrichment opportunities.
 These structures will take multiple format designs based on the purpose of the program, timing during the school year, and the outcome designs of that intersession segment.
 All students will receive academic content using district initiatives.
-Teachers will differentiate the lessons based on student need.
-Enrichment opportunities will be woven into the intersession program day so all students have access.
+Lessons will be prepared by the ELO-P TOSAs, which will be differentiated to address the different ability levels of students in the programs.
+Enrichment opportunities will be woven into the intersession program day, so all students have access.
+All programming will be handson to increase engagement and include field trip opportunities to broaden our students' learnings.